 My childhood friend was feeling sad, so I made her this book of things she could do to feel better.
-It helps when used as a reference in tough times or when you're not sure what to do.
-It has also helped a few of my awesome friends, and at minimum put a smile on their face.
+It has helped a few of my awesome friends now, and at minimum put a smile on their face.
 Hopefully it helps you, too.

 Please share this shit with your friends who might need it.

 The following are Lessons & Other Things (So Far) that I found in an old document while looking for something else.
 However, I still found them completely relevant.
 Hopefully some of these serve as reminders to you.
 Here goes:

 But what gives you the proper scope of vision?

 It’s normally a burden.
 We often wish, how can we do less of this.
 We sometimes even pray for us to stop doing it, to lessen its harshness, to ease its egging obligation stemming from empathy or need or desire.

 It’s for companies, organizations of all sizes.
 It’s not cyclical in the way we think about other processes.
 It works more like a drop of water in a still pond.
 It shakes things up, and at a time where business seems to be synonymous with cold, hard systems, it gives blood to an organization.

 Everybody knows, I love the personification of business.
 I love talking about an organizational emotion or feel, its value system, beliefs, culture--all those things that go beyond location but which location also influences.
 But a lot of businesses (not all) are measured in money.
 And that got me thinking about measurements.